nrokh/ScientificFigures/README.md

 - Quick start guide to Inkscape and other Open-source figure tools
 - Figure Accessibility Guide

+All items in this workshop are open-source and follow the ten definitions of Open Source included on `https://opensource.org/osd/`

 <h2 align="center">Spectrum of Figure Creation</h2>

 <details>